 Creation of Afghan Jihad, further enriched through smuggling of vehicles, electronics and narcotics.
 One of the important segment of society in destabilizing the tribal society.
 Have less social status except those who were already recognized tribal elders.
 Quite a few have attained political status both in the National Assembly, the Senate of Pakistan and hierarchy of political parties.
 Government and the political administration, for obvious reasons, accorded high social status to such elements and at the cost of tribal elders.
 Rise of this class further developed sense of deprivation among the youth pushing them into the fold of militants.
 At the peak of militancy this class just fled the tribal areas and were, otherwise, of little help in assisting the Government.

-vi.
+Irony of the fact is that this class has made most of investment outside tribal areas. vi.
 Youth:

 Includes educated, unemployed, semi educated, laborers and political activists.
 Majority of educated and social workers are supporters of PTI, effective vote bank.
 Helpful in creating community awareness.
 Factors like political, power vacuum, and the large scale destruction of Tribal Areas have led the rise of Pashtun Tahaffuz Movement (PTM).
-Unemployment and frustration plus misplaced perceptions may push more and more young people into the fold of PTM.
+Unemployment and frustration, plus misplaced perceptions, may push more and more young people into the fold of PTM.
 Deft handling is required, as coercive measures may prove counterproductive in the long run.